reuk/wayverb/docs_source/waveguide.md

 and halve the computational throughput.
 It is possible that error in these single-precision calculations manifests as a tiny DC component, which then multiplies as the simulation progresses.

+The numerical-precision theory is reinforced by [@botts_spectral_2014], which shows that numerical error can perturb otherwise-stable simulations, causing gradual amplification.
+The solution proposed there is to conduct the entire simulation using double-precision floating-point, which would effectively delay rather than remove the effects of DC instability.
+As explained above, this approach is not practical in Wayverb.

 Whatever the reason, it is clear that using a soft source generally causes a DC offset to accumulate, even when the input signal has no DC component.
 Soft